lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 Every usage of context must have a context object to coordinate the data request.
 This context object represents the identity and type of data that is provided.

 Context objects are created with the `createContext()` function.
-It is reccomended to put context objects in their own module so that they're independent of providers and consumers, unless the context is tightly coupled to a specific provider or consumer.
+It is reccomended to put context objects in their own module so that they're independent of providers and consumers.

 `createContext()` takes a name, which is useful for debugging.